Everything is bigger in Texas, including Maine’s help wanted signs

 “Can you picture yourself in Maine?
 Good, so can we.”

-That’s the question-and-answer posed by a billboard on Interstate 35 in San Antonio, Texas.
+That’s the question and answer posed by a billboard on Interstate 35 in San Antonio.

 Another of the 10-foot-tall highway signs reads: “When your tour of duty ends, the next adventure begins,” and shows an outline of a Maine map and the state’s name.

-A $25,000 ad campaign is using a pair of strategically placed billboards to draw veterans and health care workers 2,000 miles north and help alleviate Maine’s crippling shortage of workers.
+A $25,000 ad campaign is using the pair of strategically placed billboards to draw veterans and health care workers 2,000 miles north and help ease Maine’s crippling shortage of workers.

 Each year, over 200,000 active-duty members leave the U.S. armed forces.
 The veterans are typically well-skilled, with the economic means to go almost anywhere.